-A high standard of personal appearance is expected of all students and anyone arriving at the Academy in an incorrect uniform will be loaned items from the Pastoral Office when possible.
+A high standard of personal appearance is expected of all students and anyone arriving at the Academy in incorrect uniform will be loaned items from the Pastoral Office when possible.
 Students wearing incorrect uniform may be sent home to correct their uniform or be asked to work in the Reflection Room.

-Coats may be worn to school but must be put in lockers or in a bag upon arrival.
+may be worn to school but must be put in lockers or in a bag upon arrival.
 No hooded or sports tops are permitted.

-Blazers must be worn every day when around the Academy but may be taken off in lessons with permission.
+Blazers must be worn every day when around the Academy but may be taken off in lesson with permission.

-Shirts must be worn tucked into trousers or skirts.
-The top button to be fastened.
+Shirts must be worn tucked into trousers or skirt.
+Top button to be fastened.